QuarkNerd/blog/README.md

 * **disqus-id** - A unique ID for the Disqus thread.
 If this is left blank the page's URL path will be used instead.
 * **originalArticleLink** - A URL to the original content.
 This is only needed if the blog post is just a reference to an article/blog in another location.
 Including this link will disable the page's Disqus thread so that readers post comments on the original content.
 * **categories** - An array of categories for the post.
 These are added to the `<categories>` tag on the post's RSS & Atom feed entries.
+* **contributors** - An array of author identifiers who also contributed to the post.

 ##### Legacy post meta-data (not needed)
 * **oldlink** - This is a blog post's original link; I.E. including the canonical domain at the time the post was published, this ensures Twitter counts/Disqus threads still work; new posts (any posts published after the migration) don't need this.
 It may be useful for future migrations.